McEwens Beach, Queensland: Geography

 The town is a small residential area along the south-east coast, accessible via McEwens Beach Road.
 The area surrounding the town is undeveloped, being mostly marshland.
 The west of the locality is used to grow sugarcane while the middle of the locality is used for grazing on native vegetation.

 There is a cane tramway in the west of the locality to transport the harvested sugarcane to the local sugar mill for processing.

 History

+From the 1920s the location was known as McEwen’s Beach, after Robert Field McEwen who had purchased land in the area.

 The area was named as a township by the Queensland Place Names Board on 11 December 1980.